grab/engineering-blog/_posts/2020-12-03-how-grab-is-blazing-through-the-super-app-bazel-migration.md

 Bazel is not a silver bullet for the build time and your project.
 There are a lot of edge cases you’ll never know until it punches you straight in your face.

 It’s far from industry standard and you might find yourself having difficulty hiring engineers with such knowledge.
 It has a steep learning curve as well.
-It’s absolutely an overhead for small to medium-sized projects, but it’s undeniably essential once you start playing in a high league of super apps.
+It’s absolutely an overhead for small to medium-sized projects, but it’s undeniably essential once you start playing in a high league of superapps.

 If you were to ask whether we’d go this path again, the answer would come in a **fast and correct** way - yes, without any doubts.

 ---

-<small class="credits">Authored by Sergii Grechukha on behalf of the Passenger App team at Grab.
+<small class="credits">Authored by Sergii Grechukha on behalf of the passenger app team at Grab.
 Special thanks to Madushan Gamage, Mikhail Zinov, Nguyen Van Minh, Mihai Costiug, Arunkumar Sampathkumar, Maryna Shaposhnikova, Pavlo Stavytskyi, Michael Goletto, Nico Liu, and Omar Gawish for their contributions.</small>

 ---

 ## Join Us

-Grab is more than just the leading ride-hailing and mobile payments platform in Southeast Asia.
-We use data and technology to improve everything from transportation to payments and financial services across a region of more than 620 million people.
-We aspire to unlock the true potential of Southeast Asia and look for like-minded individuals to join us on this ride.
+Grab is the leading superapp platform in Southeast Asia, providing everyday services that matter to consumers.
+More than just a ride-hailing and food delivery app, Grab offers a wide range of on-demand services in the region, including mobility, food, package and grocery delivery services, mobile payments, and financial services across 428 cities in eight countries.

-If you share our vision of driving South East Asia forward, [apply](https://grab.careers/jobs/) to join our team today.
+Powered by technology and driven by heart, our mission is to drive Southeast Asia forward by creating economic empowerment for everyone.
+If this mission speaks to you, [join our team](https://grab.careers/) today!